Examining One of the Greatest Heresies to Attack the Church

 Acts 17:24 – “The God who made the world and everything in it, being Lord of heaven and earth, does not live in temples made by man…”

-I think you get the picture here.
-Jesus replaces the temple building, and we are now His temple representation after His ascension.
-And this does not mean we forsake the gathering of the elect in assembly, as we do today with the New Testament Church.
+I think you get the picture.
+Jesus replaced the temple building and we are now His temple representation after His ascension.
+This does not mean we forsake the gathering of the elect in assembly, as we do today with the New Testament Church.
 I am simply making the point that we do not need an actual, Old Testament temple.

-In fact, I vehemently disagree so much with the Dispensationalists view on a third temple built in Israel, that I wrote a more in-depth article about it some time back.
+In fact, I so vehemently disagree with the dispensationalist's view on a third temple built in Israel that I wrote a more in-depth article about it some time back.
 Please see my article about this topic (posted link at the bottom of this article).

 Summarization

 Look, Darby had it wrong.
-And he sold a bill of goods to people who were not reading the Word.
+He sold a bill of goods to people who were not reading the Word.

-Charles Hadon Spurgeon, one of the greatest preachers to have ever lived, was a contemporary of Darby’s.
+Charles Haddon Spurgeon, one of the greatest preachers to ever live, was a contemporary of Darby’s.
 Spurgeon himself was a Premillennialist.
 However, he saw many issues with Darby’s model.
-And I will close with one of the best quotes regarding Darby’s teaching, from Spurgeon himself.
-It is in regard to the “two separate people” model.
+I will close with one of the best quotes regarding Darby’s teaching, from Spurgeon himself.
+It is regarding the “two separate people” model.

-I believe these conversations should be had.
-I believe that people can be wrong about a non-essential and still be in Gloryland.
-But I yearn to get as much right about the gospel as I can… and it starts by sniffing out false doctrine.
-Not only is Dispensationalism false… it’s heretical.
-It leads to so many problems with our ability to read the Word of God without a shadow of presupposition, that it makes for taking in the Word as food, problematic at times.
+I believe these conversations should be held.
+I believe people can be wrong about a non-essential doctrine and still be in Gloryland.
+But, I yearn to get as much right about the gospel as I can and it starts by sniffing out false doctrine.
+Not only is dispensationalism false, it’s heretical.
+It leads to so many problems with our ability to read the Word of God without a shadow of presupposition, that it makes taking in the Word as food problematic at times.

-I pray this gave you either a lot more questions, or some assistance in seeing a deeper look into the doctrine of eschatology.
+I pray this article has given you either more questions or some assistance in taking a deeper look into the doctrine of eschatology.

-Blessings my friend.
-Thank you for reading this extensive article, as it only took me about a year to complete it.
-But anything worth working on this hard in my spare time (which is limited), is worth it if I can get one person to question what they have believed… if it leads them to a closer relationship with Christ Jesus.
+Blessings my friends.
+Thank you for reading this extensive article, as it only took me about a year to complete.
+But, anything worth working on this hard in my spare time (which is limited), is worth it if I can get one person to question what they have believed and it leads them to a closer relationship with Christ Jesus.

 Sincerely,